-- Once students are dismissed at the end of the school day, they may retrieve their cell phones from their lockers. - Use of cell phones is only permitted after students have fully exited the school building and are outside school premises.
+- Once students leave school grounds at the end of the school day, they may retrieve their cell phones from their lockers. - Use of cell phones is only permitted after students have fully exited the school building and are outside school premises.